Mac Collins: Early life

 Collins was born in Jackson, Georgia, and joined a concrete products business run by his father after graduating from high school, eventually expanding it into a ready-mix concrete company.
-His mother was first woman to serve on the Flovilla, Georgia city council.
+His mother was the first woman to serve on the Flovilla, Georgia, city council.
 He attended public schools throughout his youth.
 He served in the Georgia Army National Guard from 1964 to 1970.

 Georgia politics and State Senator

 Collins began his political career in 1977, when he was elected to the Butts County Commission.
 He was immediately elected chairman by his colleagues and served two terms, giving up his seat in 1980 when he switched his party affiliation from Democratic to Republican.
 After losing two elections for Georgia State Senate, he was elected in 1988 from a district in Henry County south of Atlanta and served two terms there.

 U.S. House of Representatives

-Electoral History
+Electoral history

 During the 1990s round of redistricting, Democrats in the Georgia state legislature, bent on getting rid of Newt Gingrich, dismantled his old 6th District.
 The new map shifted much of Gingrich's former territory south of Atlanta—including Collins's home—to the 3rd District, which at the time was based in Columbus and represented by five-term Democrat Richard Ray.

 Collins immediately jumped into the race.
 In 1992, he defeated Paul Broun (who would later be elected to Congress from the 10th District) in the Republican primary and then defeated Ray in the general election by almost 10 points.

 In 1994, Collins defeated Democrat Fred Overby 66%-34%.

 In 1996, he defeated Democrat Jim Chafin 61%-39%.

 In 1998, he ran unopposed for reelection.

 In 2000, he defeated Democrat Gail Notti 63%-37%.

 After the 2000 redistricting cycle, Collins was placed in the 8th District.
 In 2002, he easily won re-election by the widest margin of his career over Democrat Angelos Petrakopoulos, 78%-22%.

 In 2004, he declined to run for re-election, opting to run for U.S. Senate.
 Lynn Westmoreland succeeded him representing the 8th District.